ethereum/consensus-specs/specs/_features/eip7594/das-core.md

 At each slot, a node SHOULD select at least `SAMPLES_PER_SLOT` column IDs for sampling.
 It is recommended to use uniform random selection without replacement based on local randomness.
 Sampling is considered successful if the node manages to retrieve all selected columns.

-Alternatively, a node MAY use LossyDAS selecting more than `SAMPLES_PER_SLOT` columns while allowing some missing, respecting the same target false positive threshold (the probability of successful sampling of an unavailable block) as dictated by `SAMPLES_PER_SLOT`.
+Alternatively, a node MAY use a method that selects more than `SAMPLES_PER_SLOT` columns while allowing some missing, respecting the same target false positive threshold (the probability of successful sampling of an unavailable block) as dictated by `SAMPLES_PER_SLOT`.
 The table below shows the number of samples and the number of allowed missing columns for this threshold.

 | Allowed missing (L)                    | 0| 1| 2| 3| 4| 5| 6| 7| 8|
 |----------------------------------------|--|--|--|--|--|--|--|--|--|